vuejs/rfcs/active-rfcs/0000-v-bind-merge-strategy-modifier.md

 This change has some serious downsides:

 * Reliance on attribute order is not an expected behaviour.
-  We've learned that HTML and CSS never rely on attribute order and this change conflicts with that knowledge.
+  We've learned that HTML and CSS never relies on attribute order and this change goes into conflict with that knowledge.

 * Teams might have code standards that define specific order for attributes\directives\listeners for better readability and consistency.